MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-9-Fiduciary-Activities-National-Banks/subjectgroup-ECFR129c8723f2e5dc7-Regulations/section-9.18.md

 (C) The OCC will publish the administrative order on *www.occ.gov* and through other methods, as appropriate.

-(5) *Admission and withdrawal of accounts* - (i) *In general.* A bank administering a collective investment fund shall admit an account to or withdraw an account from the fund only on the basis of the valuation described in paragraph (b)(4) of this section.
+(5) *Admission and withdrawal of accounts*—(i) *In general.* A bank administering a collective investment fund shall admit an account to or withdraw an account from the fund only on the basis of the valuation described in paragraph (b)(4) of this section.

 (ii) *Prior request or notice.* A bank administering a collective investment fund may admit an account to or withdraw an account from a collective investment fund only if the bank has approved a request for or a notice of intention of taking that action on or before the valuation date on which the admission or withdrawal is based.
 No requests or notices may be canceled or countermanded after the valuation date.